mihaigalos/simple-tracking/README.md

 ```
 Fire up rviz with `rviz &`.
 Now click on `Add` and add a new `Marker`.
 The tracker automatically
 publishes on `/visualization_marker`, so no need to adjust anything.
 You should see a moving green box
-and over it, the predicted position for it.
+and over it, the predicted position for it, in a dark semi-transparent cube.

 ## Screenshot
 ![alt text](screenshots/tracking_screenshot.png)